 As the book closes on an abysmal 2019-20 Lehigh Valley Phantoms season, there are only a few bright spots to take away from the campaign.
-One of those highlights was the play of rookie forward Maksim Sushko, who rose a couple eyebrows with his play.
+One of those highlights was the play of rookie forward Maksim Sushko, who rose a couple eyebrows with his game.

 The former fourth round draft pick in 2017 made the jump from the OHL to the AHL this season after racking up 66 goals and 143 points in 176 games with the Owen Sound Attack.